rihemebh/Angular-Cheat-Sheet/README.md

   By default, the Angular CLI command ``ng generate service`` registers a provider with the root injector for your service by including provider metadata, that is ``providedIn: 'root'`` in the ``@Injectable()`` decorator.

+ ## Life cycle

+  Component Life Cycle
+   - Call the component's constrcutor to create it
+   - Add it to DOM
+   - Call the children's constrcutor
+   - Add them to the DOM
+   - Bind Data
+   - Destroy the component than remove it from th DOM

+ ### Change detection
+ ### How it works ?

+ ### Interaction between parent and child component